-The last time the US negotiated a free trade agreement was the Columbia, Panama, Korea agreement more than 10 years ago.
+The last time the US negotiated a free trade agreement was the Colombia, Panama, and South Korea agreements more than 10 years ago.

 There are several key changes happening in the world of trade policy and trade agreements to make this look different now.

-“The new Congress is looking at the free trade agreements and wants to see inclusion of additional things like environmental, climate, and sustainability initiatives as well as workforce and labor treatment, that that were not traditionally in the scope of free trade agreements, Tumbarello said.
+“The new Congress is looking at the free trade agreements and wants to see inclusion of additional things like environmental, climate, and sustainability initiatives, as well as workforce and labour treatment, that were not traditionally in the scope of free trade agreements", Tumbarello said.

-A key change is a shift towards a more consumer- and worker-centric approach, which includes concepts like Friend-shoring and the prioritization of fair labor practices and environmental considerations when sourcing products.
+A key change is a shift towards a more consumer- and worker-centric approach, which includes concepts like friend-shoring and the prioritisation of fair labour practices and environmental considerations when sourcing products.

 “These changes demonstrate a shift in the priorities and approach to trade policy and agreements, and it will be important to continue to monitor how these developments shape the future of trade,” Tumbarello said.